In my case, it wasn’t morning sickness. It was all day sickness. I didn’t vomit constantly, but I felt cripplingly

-- Try putting peppermint oil (neat) on any/all of these places: your temples, inside wrists, along your jawline, behind your ears and the pulse points on your neck.
-You can do one location, you can do all locations – totally up to you.
-Behind ears and jawline tend to be most successful with expecting moms.
-You can also add lavender.
-Again you can do this as much as you like as frequently as you like.
+- Try putting peppermint essential oil (neat) on any/all of these places: your temples, inside wrists, along your jawline, behind your ears and the pulse points on your neck.
+You can do one location, you can do all locations — it’s totally up to you.
+Behind the ears and jawline tend to be the most successful with expecting moms.
+You can also add lavender essential oil.
+Again, you can do this as much as you like as frequently as you like.

 - Get a hand towel and wet it.
-Apply 2-4 drops of peppermint.
-From here you can use it 2 ways – put it in the freezer and use it as a cold compress OR wet the towel with hot water and apply as a warm compress immediately.
-Compress should be applied to the area around your left breast – by your actual stomach (not your abdomen).
-Most of my clients use the cold since vomiting is often preceded by a perceived temperature spike and sweating.
+Apply 2–4 drops of peppermint essential oil.
+From here you can use it in two ways—put it in the freezer and use it as a cold compress or wet the towel with hot water and apply it as a warm compress immediately.
+The compress should be applied to the area around your left breast, by your actual stomach (not your abdomen).
+Most of my clients use the cold compress since vomiting is often preceded by a perceived temperature spike and sweating.

-- Put 4-6 drops of spearmint in a bowl of boiled water and set it next to your bed at night.
-It can help keep your tummy settled through the night… you can also add lavender to this if you like.
+- Put 4–6 drops of spearmint essential oil in a bowl of boiled water and set it next to your bed at night.
+It can help keep your tummy settled through the night.
+You can also add lavender to this if you like.
 Lavender is awesome for promoting reduction of anxiety and better sleep.
 Give this remedy at least 5 nights for full effectiveness.

 I would always feel more balanced after a session and certainly less swollen.
 I am unsure of my exact treatment because my Chinese doctor did not speak English.
 If you live in La Jolla, call Julia at Aculife.
 We discuss pregnancy and acupuncture in this short video, and she’s also written an article about is acupuncture for labor induction right for you.